telerik/maui-docs/controls/datagrid/columns/column-footer.md

 Check the [DataGrid Column Footer Styling]({%slug datagrid-columns-styling%}#footerstyle) topic for more information about the styling options you can use.

-## Custom Footer
+## Footer Content Customization

-You can easily customize the default footer appearance using the `FooterContentTemplate`(`DataTemplate`) property.
+You can easily customize the content of the footer using the `FooterContentTemplate`(`DataTemplate`) property.

 Define the `DataTemplate` for the footer:

 <snippet id='datagrid-footercontenttemplate-datatemplate' />

-Define the `FooterContentTemplate` in the DataGrid:
+Define the `FooterContentTemplate` in the DataGridColumn:

 <snippet id='datagrid-footercontenttemplate' />